psandeep28/LeagueofLegendsRolePrediction/README.md

 | mid      |               0.45 |           0.679 |              0.5417 |                    0.1165 |
 | bot      |               0.75 |           0.757 |              0.5758 |                    0.0984 |
 | sup      |               0.95 |           1.406 |              0.5694 |                    0.0587 |

+## Univariate Analysis

+<iframe
+  src="assets/dpm_dist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The distribution of Damage Per Minute (DPM) is right-skewed, with most players contributing between 200 and 800 DPM, while outliers exceed 1500 DPM.
+High DPM values are likely from damage-focused roles like ADC and Mid, whereas lower DPM values likely represent Support players or underperforming games.

+## Bivariate Analysis

+<iframe
+  src="assets/vision_score_role.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Support players have the highest vision scores, as expected, with a median significantly higher than other roles, reflecting their focus on vision control.
+Jungle and bot roles also show moderate vision scores, while top and mid players contribute the least to vision.